 Through Public Programming, Hyde Park Art Center serves as a hub of exploration, relevant conversations, and ideas for people of all communities and ages.
 We seek to be a fresh and forward-thinking space for today and tomorrow’s creative voices in our local and broader communities across Chicago and beyond.

 For Center Days, Hyde Park Art Center is activated with activities throughout the center for the public, neighbors, and families.
-Join us for the next Center Sunday on February 6 for a family-friendly filled day with intergenerational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.
-This event requires proof of vaccination to attend.
-Masks Required.
+Join us for the next Center Day on July 22, for a family-friendly filled day with intergenerational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.